Sublingual Immunotherapy Allergy Drops

 What is Sublingual Immunotherapy?

 Sublingual immunotherapy (SLIT) is an alternative way to treat allergies without injections.
 Rather than receive a shot at the doctor’s office, patients place small doses of an allergen under the tongue at home to boost tolerance to the substance and reduce symptoms.
+Dr. Daneshrad has two offices, located in Santan Monica and Torrance, CA. Contact us today!

 Allergy immunotherapy is used to help allergic patients who cannot tolerate or get adequate relief from traditional allergy medications.
 Any patient with allergies is a candidate for sublingual immunotherapy.
 Often times sublingual immunotherapy patients prefer the convenience of using the drops at home rather than make regular doctor’s office visits for shots.